ecabrerar/ecabrerar/README.md

 <h1>Hi 👋, I'm Eudris Cabrera</h1>
 <h4>Software Developer, Linux User, Open Source Enthusiast.
-Co-founder of the Dominican Republic JUG @JavaDominicano and member of the organizing staff of JConf Dominicana (https://jconfdominicana.org)</h4>
+Co-founder of the Dominican Republic JUG @JavaDominicano and Co-founder of JConf Dominicana (https://jconfdominicana.org)</h4>

 - If you are curious about Java, Linux, software development, open source, secure coding, software dependency management, code quality, and other topics related to Java, feel free to <a href="mailto:contact@eudriscabrera.com">ask me 💬</a>.